 PhotoMesh provides a wide array of tools and features for evaluating and improving your aerotriangulation (AT).

 - Project photos on terrain - Once you load all the data into PhotoMesh, project photos from each of the different collections on to the terrain, and check if they fit with the terrain and each other.
 More about: Projecting photos on the terrain >

 - Sample ground control points to check the accuracy of the external orientation - In the Control Point Editor, if the white crosshairs (projected location of control point) is less than 3 pixels from the red crosshairs (user sample for position of control point), this indicates that the imported orientation information is relatively accurate.
 Otherwise, recheck the orientation information and other collection settings such as coordinate system, vertical datum, focal length, and principle point.
 More about: Marking control points in photos >

-- AT report - The main indicator of the AT quality is the mean median error.
+- Production report - The main indicator of the AT quality is the mean median error.
 The mean median error is the average of the median reprojection errors for all photos in the collection.
 Generally, a value lower than 0.5 pixels indicates that the AT's quality is good.
 It is important to check the mean median error of each of the collections.
-More about: Using the AT report >
+More about: Using the production report >

 - Camera Parameters - Compare the original focal length and principal point values to the calculated ones.
 A large difference between the two indicates that there are inaccuracies in the input data, either with the data elevation and coordinate system or the input focal length value.
 More about: Viewing photo information >